Hellicar-Studio/NewellDay/README.md

 	15. on DefaultMediaCost double click the Ethernet DWORD Value key and change the value from 1 to 2.
 	16. Click OK.
 	17. Restart your computer.
+3. Toggle Notifications of (optional) instructions found [here](https://www.digitaltrends.com/computing/how-to-configure-notifications-action-center-windows-10/2/).

-3. Set App to auto-Launch.
+## Set app to Auto-Launch

-	1. press **WIN+R** and enter shell:startup.
+1. Press **WIN+R** and enter shell:startup.
 2. Enter the folder that comes up and right click and select New > Shortcut.
 3. Add a line to the shortcut that looks like this: "C:/Path/To/program.exe" --flagA --flagB ...